Chapter 2:

 The faint sound of the TV drifted from the living room, where a rerun of Doraemon was playing.

-Tohru, my younger sister, sat across from me.
-She watched with a disgusted look as I stuffed my face.
+My younger sister Tohru sat across from me.
+She watched as I stuffed my face.

-“Don’t eat like a pig,” she muttered, ironically with mouth full of food herself.
+“Don’t eat like a pig,” she muttered, ironically with a mouth full herself.
 “You’ll get fat.”

-I stuck my tongue out at her, and she smirked, poking her tongue out at me.
+I stuck my tongue out at her, and she smirked, poking her tongue out at me in return.

 What a brat.

-After a few minutes of cleaning my plate of every speck its contents, I stood up and excused myself.
+After a few minutes of cleaning my plate of every speck of its contents, I stood up and excused myself.
+“I’m heading up.”

 I climbed the stairs up to my bedroom and then shut the door behind me.

-It was a small room, but cozy.
-The walls were lined with bookshelves cluttered with manga, old textbooks, and a few random trinkets.
-A desk, covered end-to-end in papers and textbooks, and a single window on the back wall that let in far less light than ideal.
-Tonight, my room felt chillier than normal.
+A small room, but cozy.
+Against every wall were overburdened bookshelves cluttered with manga, old textbooks, and the occasional trinket that had long since lost its purpose.
+A desk covered end-to-end in papers and textbooks, and a single window on the back wall that let in far less light than ideal.

 My gaze wandered over the neighborhood and rested on an old tree across the street.
 It creaked and groaned under the pressure of the evening breeze, swaying, its leaves rustling with an almost hypnotic sound.